-Sufficiency as a Social Policy: Reducing inequalities through sufficiency policies guaranteeing a fair access to what are considered essential or basic energy services (heating, transportation, food etc.).
+Sufficiency as a Social Policy: Reducing inequalities through sufficiency policies

+The concept of energy sufficiency entails multiple policy objectives.
+Some might perceive sufficiency as the sole reduction of energy consumptions, but it is important to remember that sufficiency is also about guaranteeing a fair access to what are considered essential or basic energy services (heating, transportation, food etc.).
 It is pivotal that sufficiency policies convey both aspects in their design.
 WP3 has shown that energy and social policies are still thought separately when it would be important to use sufficiency policies as a way to reduce inequalities.
-Results from T5.3 provide interesting illustrations (Gabert et al., 2024):
+Results from T5.3 provide interesting illustrations (FULFILL, 2024b):